morepath/more.jwtauth/README.rst

 The following settings are available:

+master_secret
--  **master_secret:**  A secret known only by the server, used for the default HMAC (HS*) algorithm.
+   A secret known only by the server, used for the default HMAC (HS*) algorithm.
+   Default is None.

+private_key
--  **private_key:**  An RSA or an Elliptic Curve private_key used for the RSA (RS*) or EC (EC*) algorithms.
+   An RSA or an Elliptic Curve private_key used for the RSA (RS*) or EC (EC*) algorithms.
+   Default is None.

+private_key_file
--  **private_key_file:** A file holding an RSA encoded (PEM/DER) or an Elliptic Curve private_key.
+   A file holding an RSA encoded (PEM/DER) or an Elliptic Curve private_key.
+   Default is None.

+public_key
--  **public_key:**  An RSA or an Elliptic Curve public_key used for the RSA (RS*) or EC (EC*) algorithms.
+   An RSA or an Elliptic Curve public_key used for the RSA (RS*) or EC (EC*) algorithms.
+   Default is None.

+public_key_file
--  **public_key_file:** A file holding an RSA encoded (PEM/DER) or an Elliptic Curve public_key.
+   A file holding an RSA encoded (PEM/DER) or an Elliptic Curve public_key.
+   Default is None.

+algorithm
--  **algorithm:**  The algorithm used to sign the key (defaults to HS256).
+   The algorithm used to sign the key.
+   Defaults is HS256.

+expiration_delta
--  **expiration_delta:** Time delta from now until the token will expire.
-Default is 6 hours, set to None to disable.
+   Time delta from now until the token will expire.
+Set to None to disable.
+   Default is 6 hours.

+leeway
--  **leeway:**  The leeway, which allows you to validate an expiration time which is in the past, but not very far.
+   The leeway, which allows you to validate an expiration time which is in the past, but not very far.
    To use as a datetime.timedelta.
    Defaults is None.

--  **verify_expiration:** Default is True.
+verify_expiration
    If you set it to False and expiration_delta is not None, you should verify the "exp" claim by yourself and if it is expired you can either refresh the token or you must reject it.
+   Default is True.

+issuer
--  **issuer:** This is a string that will be checked against the iss claim of the token.
+   This is a string that will be checked against the iss claim of the token.
    You can use this e.g. if you have several related apps with exclusive user audience.
    Default is None (do not check iss on JWT).

+auth_header_prefix
--  **auth_header_prefix:** You can modify the Authorization header value prefix that is required to be sent together with the token.
+   You can modify the Authorization header value prefix that is required to be sent together with the token.
    The default value is JWT.
 Another common value used for tokens is Bearer.

+userid_claim
--  **userid_claim:** The claim, which contains the user id.
+   The claim, which contains the user id.
    The default claim is 'sub'.

 The library takes either a master_secret or private_key/public_key pair.
 In the later case the algorithm must be an RS* or EC* version.